State Leadership Academy for Wellness and Smoking Cessation

 SAMHSA over the last several years has conducted a series of policy academies to help state, local, tribal, and federal entities to improve services to people with and at risk for substance use and mental health disorders.
 Similarly, SCLC has conducted dozens of summits to encourage various groups to help smokers quit.
-As part of the second and third phases of the ongoing SAMHSA-SCLC partnership to foster smoke-free living in behavioral health settings, partners have combined elements of both approaches to create a plan for a series of state-level Leadership Academies for Wellness and Smoking Cessation.
+As part of the second and third phases of the ongoing SAMHSA-SCLC partnership to foster tobacco-free living in behavioral health settings, partners have combined elements of both approaches to create a plan for a series of state-level Leadership Academies for Wellness and Smoking Cessation.

 The goal of the Leadership Academies is to create a state-wide collaboration among public health, tobacco control, mental health, and addiction treatment departments, who will be charged to produce an action plan to reduce smoking rates among behavioral health consumers and staff and foster smoke-free living.

-Thirteen states thus far have been selected and supported with technical assistance to design and conduct one- to two-day leadership academy summits that follows the Performance Partnership Model.
+18 states thus far have been selected and supported with technical assistance to design and conduct one- to two-day leadership academy summits that follow the Performance Partnership Model.
 The model answers four questions that serve as the backbone of a comprehensive action plan:

 - Where are we now?
 (Baseline)